Frank Herbert's Dune: Development

-Adaptation
+Filming

+Though the production initially scouted filming locations in Morocco, these proved unfeasible.
+Dune was shot entirely in the Czech Republic at Barrandov Studios in Prague, with post-production taking place at Cinecittà Studios in Rome, Italy.
+The miniseries was shot by Oscar-winning cinematographer Vittorio Storaro in his proprietary Univisium (2.00:1) aspect ratio, although it was broadcast in 1.78:1.
+The sets were designed by production designer Miljen Kljaković, and the costumes by Theodor Pištěk.

+Comparisons to source material

 Director John Harrison has described his adaptation as a "faithful interpretation" in which any changes he made served to suggest what Herbert had explained subtly or not at all.
 The miniseries introduces elements not found in Herbert's novel, but according to the director, these serve to elaborate rather than to edit.
 Hurt was the first to be cast in the 2000 adaptation.
 A fan of the novel, he told The New York Times, "I was a science fiction junkie ...
 [Harrison] captured Herbert's prophetic reflection of our own age, where nation-states are competing with the new global economy and its corporate elements."

 Herbert's novel begins with lead character Paul Atreides being 15 years old and aging to 18 over the course of the story.
 Harrison aged the character to adulthood in order to draw upon an adult acting pool for this crucial role.

 The miniseries invents an extensive subplot for Princess Irulan, a character who plays little part in the plot of the first novel.
 Harrison felt the need to expand Irulan's role because she played such an important part in later books, and epigraphs from her later writings opened each chapter of Dune.
 Additionally, the character gave him a window into House Corrino.
 Besides the final scene, the only one of Irulan's appearances based on an actual excerpt from the novel is her visit to Feyd-Rautha.
 However, in the book it is a different Bene Gesserit, Margot Fenring, who visits the Harkonnen heir, on assignment from the Bene Gesserit to "preserve the bloodline" by retrieving his genetic material (through conception) for their breeding program.
 The miniseries does not suggest this as Irulan's motive.